Beretta BM 59: Civilian

 Small numbers of both semi-automatic and selective-fire BM59s were imported to the United States in the 1960s and 1970s by Beretta.
 Most were marked "BM59 308 Win Berben Corp NY, NY".

 Beretta also developed a civilian sporting variant called the BM62.
 It is semi-automatic, has no grenade-related components, no bipod, and a civilian flash hider (no bayonet lug, no grenade launcher, no tri-compensator), no bipod.

 In 1984, after Beretta ceased production and imports for the BM59 into the US, Springfield Armory, Inc.'s founder Bob Reese found out about the BM 59 design.
-He learned in a later visit to the Beretta headquarters that the BM59 machinery were still kept in the underground facility, and managed to purchase "most of the machines and tooling, plus tons of parts and receiver forgings" from Beratta.
+He learned in a later visit to the Beretta headquarters that the BM59 machinery were still kept in the underground facility, and managed to purchase "most of the machines and tooling, plus tons of parts and receiver forgings" from Beretta.
 Using these material, Springfield Armory produced the following semi-automatic rifles: